-The Darwinian process pretty much guarantees there really is something “out there” we label “rug” and “tree”.
+The Darwinian process pretty much guarantees there really is something “out there” we label “rug” and “tree” and “me”.
 Otherwise our ancestors would have died out long ago and you would not be reading this sentence.
 But, we can only be aware of those aspects of whatever is “there” that activate our nervous system processed by our brain.

 We swim in an ocean of energy, and “swim”, “ocean”, and “energy” are all metaphors.
 We have no idea what they “point to”.
 And yes, another metaphor.
 And yes, I’m afraid it’s metaphors all the way down.

-Humility in the presence of Reality creates a greater openness to new knowledge, and avoids the hubris Al warned against.
+Awareness of the limitations of the human condition has been painful and useful.
+Humility in the presence of Reality creates a greater openness to new knowledge, and avoids the hubris Alfred warned against: